DjangoGirls/tutorial/en/intro_to_command_line/README.md

 ### Current directory

 It'd be nice to know where are we now, right?
 Let's see.
-Type this command and hit enter:
+Type this command and hit 'Enter':

     $ pwd
     /Users/olasitarska